Treode/store/client/DESIGN.md

 The DB will respond with either a success or rejection indicator.
 If the DB rejects it, the write method should throw a StaleException, to indicate that caller should retry the operation using fresher data from the DB.

-The HTTP response for a successful PUT to an individual item, or a POST to `/batch-write` will look like:
+The HTTP response for a successful PUT or DELETE to an individual item, or a POST to `/batch-write` will look like:

     HTTP/1.1 200 Ok
     Value-TxClock: 1421236393816753